sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --verbose, -v, --debug            Verbose mode prints progress messages to the console.
 Enter up to three times (-vvv) to increase the level of detail.  [count]
   --browsertime.tcpdump, --tcpdump  Collect a tcpdump for each tested URL.
 The user that runs sitespeed.io should have sudo rights for tcpdump to work.  [boolean] [default: false]
   --browsertime.android, --android  Short key to use Android.
 Will automatically use com.android.chrome (Chrome stable).
 If you want to use another Chrome version, use --chrome.android.package  [boolean] [default: false]
+  --browsertime.iqr                 Use IQR, or Inter Quartile Range filtering filters data based on the spread of the data.
+See  https://en.wikipedia.org/wiki/Interquartile_range.
+In some cases, IQR filtering may not filter out anything.
+This can happen if the acceptable range is wider than the bounds of your dataset.  [boolean] [default: false]
   --plugins.disable  [array]
   --plugins.load  [array]
   --mobile                          Access pages as mobile a fake mobile device.
 Set UA and width/height.
 For Chrome it will use device Apple iPhone 6.  [boolean] [default: false]